Twitch Chat Rules — What You Need To Know

 Twitch recommends that you switch this off in case of trolls or spam.
 This is up to you depending on what you want your channel chat to be.

-Twitch recommend that this is switched on in order to block trolls, bots and spammers.
+Twitch recommends that this is switched on in order to block trolls, bots and spammers.

 How do you get people talking in your chat?